engineering-collaboration/book/README.md

 ## Contributing

 The [contribution guidelines](CONTRIBUTING.md) document the process of installing necessary dependencies and successfully integrating changes.

-Check the [issues](https://github.com/the-anatomy-of-collaboration/book/issues) if your desired changes are already being worked on or open an issue before starting to work on any changes.
+Check the [issues](https://github.com/the-anatomy-of-collaboration/book/issues) and active branches if your desired changes are already being worked on.

 ## Versioning